 - Failure to respond to speech or inappropriate response

 What is a newborn hearing test?

 The newborn hearing test is a standard health examination provided shortly after your baby’s birth.
 Its purpose is to identify potential hearing loss in infants, as hearing is crucial for speech and language development.
 Timely diagnosis of congenital hearing loss is essential, enabling early intervention.
 Detecting hearing issues early on through screenings allows you and your healthcare team to implement strategies to enhance your child’s language skills and foster their social and emotional growth, ensuring a proactive approach to their overall development.

 The price of the newborn hearing test may vary, depending on where you will have your child screened or what type of test they will undergo.
 Typically, in the Philippines, hearing tests can have a price range of ₱650.00 to ₱5,000.
 You can talk to your chosen provider about what type of newborn screening you want to have for your child, so you can identify the exact cost of the evaluation.

 What tests can my child undergo?

-There are two types of screening tests for newborn babies.
+There are two types of hearing screening tests for newborn babies available in the Philippines.
 Both of them are painless, quick, and can even be done while the baby is sleeping.